OmarIZANZAR/leaflet-markers-routing/README.md

 ### Steps

+1. Clone the project using git or download the zip file and extract it
-1. Run `npm install` to install all packages
+2. Run `npm install` to install all packages
-2. Run `npm start` to start the developement server
+3. Run `npm start` to start the developement server

 you can use `npm build` to build the project but the user Leaflet server is not recommended for production.